Defining web accessibility

 - Robust: Websites should operate and behave similarly across all major browsers and devices.

-You can think of the WCAG like a city building code — only instead of ensuring that homeowners and commercial developers build safely and adhere to health and civil standards, the WCAG makes sure web content is accessible to the most users possible.
+Think of the WCAG like a city building code — but instead of ensuring that homes and commercial buildings adhere to health and civil standards, WCAG makes sure web content is accessible to as many people as possible.
+Just as building codes guide architects and inspectors, WCAG provides a clear framework for designers, developers, and accessibility specialists to create digital spaces that everyone can navigate.

-The latest WCAG 2.2 working draft covers practical application of POUR principles in great detail.
-It also defines four levels of conformance, from non-conformant through A, AA, to AAA.
-The definitions are clear and codified, making it straightforward for a web accessibility specialist to assess conformance of any website (much like a building inspector) — or guide a design and development team towards achieving conformance.
+The latest release of WCAG 2.2 covers practical application of POUR principles, offering detailed guidance on how to make websites perceivable, operable, understandable, and robust.
+It also defines four levels of conformance, from non-conformant through A, AA, to AAA, making it easy to assess a site’s accessibility or guide a team towards compliance.

-The benefits of robust, accessible content go way beyond inclusion.
-According to multisensory learning theories based on a large body of scientific studies (for example: Benefits of multisensory learning and The bond effect of haptic exploration), people interacting with subject matter in multiple ways improve their comprehension and information retention.
-Even users without specific sensory limitations may have a more impressionable overall experience by reading captions while watching a video or keyboard navigating while reading an article, for example.
-Accessible websites are better for everyone.
+The benefits of accessible content extend far beyond inclusion.
+Research on multisensory learning theories based on a large body of scientific studies (for example: Benefits of multisensory learning and The bond effect of haptic exploration), shows that interacting with content in multiple ways improves comprehension and retention.
+Even someone without a sensory limitation benefits from a website that provides captions with videos, clear text alongside interactive elements, or the ability to navigate by keyboard.
+Accessible websites aren’t just inclusive, they are better for everyone.

 Web accessibility is more than a checklist

-There are a number of automated tools that can check websites for some important accessibility benchmarks like the presence of alternate text for images or appropriate levels of design contrast.
-The Website Accessibility Evaluation Tool (WAVE), for example, can quickly indicate problem areas for any website and provide a starting point for accessibility evaluation — but automated tools just expose the tip of the iceberg.
+There are numerous automated tools that can check websites for some important accessibility benchmarks like missing alternate text for images or appropriate levels of color contrast.
+The Website Accessibility Evaluation Tool (WAVE) can quickly indicate problem areas for any website and provide a helpful starting point for accessibility evaluation.
+But automated tools only scratch the surface (read our take on it here).

-There are more than 70 success criteria outlined in WCAG 2.1 which are used to determine accessibility conformance, and the majority of them require a person to properly evaluate.
-A person is necessary because many of the WCAG specifications deal with the content’s intelligibility — whether assistive technologies are implemented in a way that is actually helpful to users.
-A website could easily include alternate text for its images, for example, but only a person can evaluate whether that text would actually help a visually impaired user understand the content.
+Under the WCAG 2.2 guidelines, there are more than 70 success criteria used to measure accessibility, and the majority of them require a person to properly evaluate.
+Many accessibility requirements depend on context, clarity, and usability which is something that only a human can truly evaluate whether assistive technologies are implemented in a way that is actually helpful to users.
+A website might technically include alternate text for every image, for example, but only a person can tell whether that description would actually help a visually impaired user understand the content.

-It’s important to remember that the whole point of web accessibility is to make website content accessible to everyone.
-If people with sensory impairments can’t use your website, it’s not accessible.
+It’s important to remember that the whole point of web accessibility is about real people being able to use your website, no matter how they experience it.
+If someone with sensory impairments can’t navigate, understand, or interact with your content, then it’s not accessible, regardless of what an automated report says.

-At Aten we work to integrate assistive technologies and accessible design right from the inception of every project.
-From discovery and planning through design, development, and quality assurance, we work to implement POUR principles and consider users taking advantage of a variety of assistive technologies.
+At Aten, we believe accessibility should never be an afterthought.
+That is why we integrate assistive technologies and accessible design from the very beginning of every project.
+From early discovery and planning, through design, development, and quality assurance, we apply the POUR principles and consider the full spectrum of users taking advantage of assistive technologies.

 Are you excited about building a better internet for humans, too?
 Let’s work together.